A few years ago, activated carbon in a tank was a staple in the hobby, almost everyone used it, but now, not so much.

 Carbon also absorbs a lot of the things floating around in your aquarium, that your plants would typically thrive on.
 So adding carbon to a planted tank is basically going to absorb all of those nutrients that your plants use to thrive on, and it’ll absorb your fertilizers.
 So the bottom line is, if you are a planted tank person, take the carbon out, just keep it out of there.

 In conclusion, When do you need to use carbon in your tank?

 So here is my advice on the use of carbon in your aquarium.
-Might be a little controversial, but really what is it controversial these days.
+It might be a little controversial, but really what is it controversial these days.
 If you have an aquarium with only fish in it, and you want something that’s gonna help you to keep it crisp and clean, and keep things from smelling like rotten eggs, go ahead and put it in there.
 But understand, that it doesn’t last forever.
-When it worn out, it’s gonna be completely useless.
+When it is worn out, it’s gonna be completely useless.
 So you are gonna need to change it regularly.

 If you’re using a filter with disposable cartridges in it, just swap them out, it couldn’t be easier, that’s kind of why they do it that way.
 It’s simple, once a month take it out, put a fresh one in and you’re good to go.